High-dimensional censored MIDAS logistic regression for corporate survival forecasting

 \section{Theoretical results}

-In this section, we outline the main assumptions for the proposed estimator \eqref{midas} and analyze theoretically the finite sample properties of the sparse-group LASSO estimator within the context of censored data.
-Both the LASSO and the group LASSO estimators are covered as special cases.\footnote{We treat $\alpha$ as constant for the theory but optimize it through cross-validation in practice.} Recall that we have an i.i.d. sample $\{(\widetilde{T}_i,\delta_i,\boldsymbol{Z}_i),\ i\in[N]\}$ such that $\widetilde{T}_i\ge s$ for all $i\in[N].$ We focus on the estimator $\widehat{\boldsymbol{\beta}}$ in our theoretical analysis.
-We consider an asymptotic regime where $N$ goes to infinity and $p=KL+1$ goes to infinity as a function of $N$.
-High-dimensional $\ell_1$-norm penalized logistic regression has been studied in the literature, see, for instance, \citet{10.1214/009053607000000929,van_de_geer_estimation_2016,caner2023generalized} and \citet{han2023high}.
-However, none of these studies account for censoring nor allow for approximation errors.
+\tcr{In this section, we first outline the main assumptions for the proposed penalized estimator \eqref{midas} and analyze the finite sample properties of the sparse-group LASSO estimator.
+Then we introduce the de-sparsified procedure and discuss the asymptotic properties of the de-sparsified sparse-group LASSO estimator.
+Both the (de-sparsified) LASSO and (de-sparsified) group LASSO estimators are covered as special cases.\footnote{We treat $\alpha$ as constant for the theory but optimize it through cross-validation in practice.}} Recall that we have an i.i.d. sample $\{(\widetilde{T}_i,\delta_i,\boldsymbol{Z}_i),\ i\in[N]\}$ such that $\widetilde{T}_i\ge s$ for all $i\in[N].$ We consider an asymptotic regime where $N$ goes to infinity and $p$ goes to infinity as a function of $N$.
+High-dimensional $\ell_1$-norm penalized logistic regression has been studied in the literature; see, for instance, \citet{10.1214/009053607000000929,van_de_geer_estimation_2016,caner2023generalized} and \citet{han2023high}.
+However, none of these studies account for censoring or allow for approximation errors.
 Instead, we explicitly take into account the approximation error stemming from the MIDAS approximation defined as